 Some of the film’s momentum and tension are derailed in the final act, which slows things down a little as compared to the first two acts.
 The climax picks up the pace and gives the audience a satisfying character arc for Luke though the conclusion felt a bit abrupt.
 For a smaller film the monster effects were impressive; Bruckner wisely keeps his creature largely in the shadows but we’re shown just enough to be satisfied while leaving much to the imagination.
 The screenplay also avoid the tedious need to tell the audience too much – like the monster itself, the ‘why’ isn’t exhaustively explained.

-The Ritual is not an overly original horror film but it’s definitely a strong, suspenseful tale worth watching.
-Strong acting, suspenseful tone, good creature effects, and a suspenseful tone make up for an over-reliance on familiar horror tropes.
+Though The Ritual isn’t overly original, it’s definitely a strong, suspenseful tale worth watching.
+Consider it one of the rare cases of the movie improving on its source material.
+Strong acting, suspenseful tone, good creature effects, and some genuinely shocking moments make up for an over-reliance on familiar horror tropes.
 For horror fans, The Ritual on Netflix offers the first solid horror entry of 2018.